tmm-demo-apps/bookstore-app/diary.md

 - Implementing a basic checkout process.
 - We can also look at enhancing the Kubernetes manifests for better configuration management and security (e.g., using Secrets for database credentials).

-### Current Focus: Finalizing Shopping Cart
+### Current Focus: Shopping Cart
-Based on our discussion, we've decided to complete the core cart functionality before moving to checkout.
-The immediate next step is to implement the ability to remove items from the cart.

-### Next Steps
-- **Implement "Remove from Cart"**: Added a button and handler to remove items from the shopping cart.
-This completes the core cart functionality (add, view, remove).
-- **Implement Checkout Process**: Implemented a PII-free checkout process.
-Users can now view an order summary, confirm their order without entering personal data, and receive a confirmation.
-Cart items are converted into a historical order in the database.

-### Current Focus: UI Improvement
-We are now focusing on improving the user interface.
-We will use the Pico.css framework to provide a clean, modern look and feel with minimal changes to the HTML structure.
+We are now implementing the core shopping cart functionality, starting with the ability to add books to the cart.

 ### Next Steps
 - **Future Enhancements**: